Routes into social work

 Apprenticeship

-We support staff to progress into social work.
+We support internal staff to progress into social work.
 In partnership with Warwick University, we run a social work apprenticeship degree scheme for employees of Children’s Social Care and the Family Help Service, who have been working for us for a minimum of 2 years.

 The course is a 3-year program which is completed one day per week, alongside the employee’s current full-time post.
 At the end of the process and qualification, the employee will move into a social work post and will be supported thorough the assessed and supported year in employment.